vitessio/website/content/en/docs/reference/vtctl.md

 ### PlannedReparentShard

 Reparents the shard to the new master, or away from old master.
 Both old and new master need to be up and running.
+If the `new_master` flag is not provided, Vitess will try to automatically choose a replica to promote to master, avoiding any replicas specified in the `avoid_master` flag, if provided.
+Note that Vitess **will not consider any replicas outside the cell the current master is in for promotion**, therefore you **must** pass the `new_master` flag if you need to promote a replica in a different cell from the master.
+In the automated selection mode Vitess will prefer the most advanced replica for promotion, to minimize failover time.

 #### Example